mneedham/batch-import/readme.md

     b8bd1c77-2732-4687-96b3-fa2c9f25e303,Michael,37,neo4j
     ac80bc1f-d8e8-40f0-9b53-af731c635796,Selina,,14

-The first row of the file is a header which describes the properties of the node.
-These are mostly self explanatory although we do include one special field 'userId:string:users' for which an index named 'users' with key 'userId' is created.
+The first row is a header which describes the properties of the node.
+We include one special field 'userId:string:users' for which an index named 'users' with key 'userId' is created.
 This type of field is particularly useful when we want to use external identifiers from other systems when importing data into neo4j.

 3. Create a relationships.csv file which contains relationships between nodes.